awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

 **Note**
 You must reserve sufficient IP addresses for the network interfaces in the subnet \(or subnets\)\.
 For more information, see [Reserving IP addresses in a VPC subnet](vpc.md#reserving-ip-vpc-endpoints)\.

-   1. For **Security Groups**, choose one or more VPC security groups that allow your required application to reach the OpenSearch Service domain on the ports \(80 or 443\) and protocols \(HTTP or HTTPs\) exposed by the domain\.
+   1. For **Security groups**, choose one or more VPC security groups that allow your required application to reach the OpenSearch Service domain on the ports \(80 or 443\) and protocols \(HTTP or HTTPs\) exposed by the domain\.
 For more information, see [Launching your Amazon OpenSearch Service domains within a VPC](vpc.md)\.

    1. For **IAM Role**, keep the default role\.
 OpenSearch Service uses this predefined role \(also known as a *service\-linked role*\) to access your VPC and to place a VPC endpoint and network interfaces in the subnet of the VPC\.
 For more information, see [Service\-linked role for VPC access](vpc.md#enabling-slr)\.

 1. Enable or disable fine\-grained access control:
    + If you want to use IAM for user management, choose **Set IAM ARN as master user** and specify the ARN for an IAM role\.
-   + If you want to use the internal user database, choose **Create a master user** and specify a user name and password\.
+   + If you want to use the internal user database, choose **Create master user** and specify a user name and password\.

    Whichever option you choose, the master user can access all indices in the cluster and all OpenSearch APIs\.
 For guidance on which option to choose, see [Key concepts](fgac.md#fgac-concepts)\.